dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 ### 0103. 主题卡 —— 科学与数学的区别以及软件开发是科学范畴

 Science is fundamentally different from mathematics, in that scientific theories and laws cannot be proven correct.
-I cannot prove to you that Newton’s second law of motion, F = ma, or law of gravity, F = Gm1m2/r2, are correct.
+I cannot prove to you that Newton's second law of motion, F = ma, or law of gravity, F = Gm1m2/r2, are correct.
 I can demonstrate these laws to you, and I can make measurements that show them correct to many decimal places, but I cannot prove them in the sense of a mathematical proof.
 No matter how many experiments I conduct or how much empirical evidence I gather, there is always the chance that some experiment will show that those laws of motion and gravity are incorrect.

 That is the nature of scientific theories and laws: They are falsifiable but not provable.
 And yet we bet our lives on these laws every day.
 Every time you get into a car, you bet your life that F = ma is a reliable description of the way the world works.
 Every time you take a step, you bet your health and safety that F = Gm1m2/r 2 is correct.